srujana1997/SpringBootTasks/README.md

 # SpringBootTasks
+In this branch
-Generate API documentation using Swagger 2
+Used swagger2 to generate API documentation